A Raised Vegetable Garden using WaterUps is key

 For a really in depth guide on how to grow your own vegetables, it’s worth having at look at Grow Your Own – How to be an Urban Farmer.
 Written by Angus Stewart and Simon Leake it is a great resource for all growers.

-To get started with growing your own vegies, our self-watering Oasis garden bed kit is a great option – see here for more details
+To get started with growing your own vegies, our self-watering Oasis garden bed kits are a great option as they come with practically everything you need to create your raised vegetable garden bed.
+See Here for details.